georgiospardalis/balance_transfer/README.md

-# Backend Revolut Assignment
+# Balance Transfer App

 ## Description
-This is an assignment for the Revolut Backend Software Engineer Position.
-It provides a RESTful endpoint with the ability to perform balance transfers from an account to another.
+This is a demo app that allows balance transfers between accounts.

 ## How to test it
 - For unit tests execute `mvn clean test`